Vote to determine if Southeast Shelby Rescue will use public funding - Shelby County Reporter

 Vacant properties up to 100 acres would cost $50 annually and would be an extra $25 for each additional 100 acres with a cap of $250.

-If the property is a vacation home and is unoccupied for three months a year, it is a vacant property and the fee would reflect the vacant property price.
+If the property is a vacation home and is unoccupied for three months a year, it would be considered to be a vacant property and the fee would reflect the vacant property price.

 Commercial properties would cost 6 cents per square foot with a minimum charge of $80 and no cap.